GOVERNMENT - CITIZEN

-The fundamental purpose of our innovation is to close the communication gap and improve collaboration between citizens and government to address incidents of sexual abuse in the two counties.
+The fundamental purpose of our innovation is to close the communication gap and improve collaboration between citizens and the government to address incidents of sexual abuse in the two counties.
 The major stakeholders in the feedback loop are (a) citizens who file complaints (b) Child Welfare Committee (CWC) members who are based throughout the county; (c) the County Gender Coordinator who represents the Ministry of Gender; and (d) local agencies to whom the complaint may be referred for action, including the Ministry of Gender itself, the local Ministry of Justice, Ministry of Health and the police.

 When sexual abuse occurs the victims of the abuse or family members use an SMS text hotline to immediately report the case to a nearby Child Welfare Committee member, who records the case on his or her mobile phone and sends it directly to the County Gender Office.
 This way, victims and Child Welfare Committee members do not have to travel long distances from where they live to the county gender office to report the case.

 When the report is received and recorded on a database by the County Gender Officer, it automatically sends an acknowledgment to the reporter that the message has been received.
 If the case is severe and requires immediate action, the County Gender Coordinator or the Child Welfare Officer, immediately refer the victim to a nearby clinic or hospital for medication and checkup, while the perpetrator is arrested for investigation.